 We hope to run the Ballater Walking Festival 2021.

 If it is possible to run the Festival, the dates will be the 15th -21st May but, at this stage, we cannot confirm that it will go ahead.
 This is because we shall need to see what is happening with the pandemic, and the government guidelines, and if we can run it and keep all our walkers safe and physically distanced.
 It may be that walks will start and finish in Ballater, but unfortunately it looks as if the social programme will not be possible.
-It is a good few months away yet, so lets hope that we can keep the R number down and that most of our walkers will be vaccinated by then.
+It is a few months away yet, so lets hope that we can keep the R number down and that most of our walkers will be vaccinated by then.
 We very much hope to welcome you back to Ballater in 2021 if it is at all possible and safe to do so, and so a decision will be made on 15th April.

 In the meantime, here is a little light relief; this take on Burns ‘Tae a Moose’ will make you smile

 But lots of things have changed since then,

 yer feeding like a gannet

 ye’ve shaken oor wee planet.